 Deep neural networks have emerged as the workhorse for a large section of robotics and control applications, especially as models for dynamical systems.
 Such data-driven models are in turn used for designing and verifying autonomous systems.
-They are particularly useful in modeling medical systems where data can be leveraged to individualize treatment.
+This is particularly useful in modeling medical systems where data can be leveraged to individualize treatment.
 In safety-critical applications, it is important that the data-driven model is conformant to established knowledge from the natural sciences.
-Such knowledge is often available or can often be distilled into a (possibly black-box) model.
-For instance, an F1 racing car should conform to Newton's laws (which are encoded within a unicycle model).
-In this light, we consider the following problem - given a model M and a state transition dataset, we wish to best approximate the system model while being a bounded distance away from M. We propose a method to guarantee this conformance.
-Our first step is to distill the dataset into a few representative samples called memories, using the idea of a growing neural gas.
-Next, using these memories we partition the state space into disjoint subsets and compute bounds that should be respected by the neural network in each subset.
+Such knowledge is often available or can often be distilled into a (possibly black-box) model M. For instance, the unicycle model (which encodes Newton's laws) for an F1 racing car.
+In this light, we consider the following problem - given a model M and state transition dataset, we wish to best approximate the system model while being bounded distance away from M. We propose a method to guarantee this conformance.
+Our first step is to distill the dataset into few representative samples called memories, using the idea of a growing neural gas.
+Next, using these memories we partition the state space into disjoint subsets and compute bounds that should be respected by the neural network, when the input is drawn from a particular subset.
 This serves as a symbolic wrapper for guaranteed conformance.
-We argue theoretically that this only leads to a bounded increase in approximation error; which can be controlled by increasing the number of memories.
-We experimentally show that on three case studies (Car Model, Drones, and Artificial Pancreas), our constrained neurosymbolic models conform to specified models (each encoding various constraints) with order-of-magnitude improvements compared to the augmented Lagrangian and vanilla training methods.
+We argue theoretically that this only leads to bounded increase in approximation error; which can be controlled by increasing the number of memories.
+We experimentally show that on three case studies (Car Model, Drones, and Artificial Pancreas), our constrained neurosymbolic models conform to specified M models (each encoding various constraints) with order-of-magnitude improvements compared to the augmented Lagrangian and vanilla training methods.
+1